Vorlent/IlliquidEconomics/_posts/2023-07-26-Capitalism-fails-wealth-first.md

 # Overproduction as a driver of wars?

 A country that has no domestic growth left to experience, might consider growing its borders instead.
 The excess production capacity can be diverted into the production of weapons.
 There is no shortage of demand for weapons.
-If one country produces too many weapons, then every other country will have to invest into the same technologies at least enought to defend itself.
+If one country produces too many weapons, then every other country will have to invest into the same technologies at least enough to defend itself.
 The new defense technology then spurrs a need for attackers to develop even more sophisticated technology.
 This is a cat and mouse game that nevers ends.
 If one country has an extreme military edge and stockpile over another country, it might decide to use that stockpile to gain some territory (cough, Ukraine, cough).

 # Communism fails poverty first